 How much tolerance do you have for puzzlement?
 When faced with a mathematical conundrum, do you embrace the challenge, or do you feel some trepidation at confronting the unknown?

 For many of us, an unfamiliar mathematical task is sure to raise our heart rate a beat or two.
 As teachers, it’s easy to translate these fears onto our students, assuming that a non-routine task will leave them frustrated and sapped of energy.
 But children’s curiosity and perseverance always surprise me, often exceeding my own tolerance for exploring novel problems.

-I was reminded of children’s tenacity when working as part of a Metamorphosis teaching learning community at PS 503 in Brooklyn.
+I was reminded of children’s tenacity when working as part of a ReimaginED teaching learning community at PS 503 in Brooklyn.
 We invited fifth graders to investigate a mathematical mystery.
-The mystery began with the interactive model below.
-The chart displays the letters A through J, with two draggable red counters.
+The mystery began with the interactive model below. (and here) The chart displays the letters A through J, with two draggable red counters.
 For each placement of the counters, one or more letters appear below the chart.
 Without providing any information about the meaning of the letters, we asked the children to experiment by dragging the counters and telling us what they noticed and wondered.

 Before reading further, put yourself in the children’s shoes: Play with the model and take note of what you see and the questions you have.
 Any observation, no matter how small, is worth capturing.
 Give yourself at least five minutes to explore.

 When Toni Cameron, Rachel Kugelman, and I interviewed the children at PS 503, here is what they noticed:

 - Sometimes the output is a single letter, and sometimes it is two letters.

 - You can place both counters on the same letter.

 - More than one pair of letters can create the same output.
 For example, A and B as well as E and I both produce an output of JJ.